xerolinux/XeroHub/content/iso.md

 ### Who ist it for?

-It's for all of you out there, who prefer an easier way to install **Arch** and **KDE**, and feel like supporting my work financially while getting something in return.
+It's for all of you out there, who prefer an easier way to install **Arch** and are fans of the **KDE** Desktop Environment, and feel like supporting my work financially while getting something in return.
 If you prefer not to, or can't, you can always use **ArchInstall** in combination with my **PlasmaInstall** scripts to achieve a similar result.

 {{< github repo="xerolinux/xero-plasma" >}}